bhaxkar/Chatter/Readme.md

 # Chatter - Real-time Chat Application

 Chatter is a fully responsive real-time chat application that enables users to communicate instantly with each other.
-It is built with a robust tech stack, including **React.js** and **Tailwind CSS** for the frontend, **Node.js** and **Express.js** for the backend, and **Socket.io** for real-time communication.
+It is built with a robust tech stack, including **React.js** and **Tailwind CSS** for the frontend, **Zustand** for efficient state management, **Node.js** and **Express.js** for the backend, and **Socket.io** for real-time communication.
 It provides features like real-time messaging with image sharing capabilities in chats, online/offline user status, user authentication, and profile management.

 ## Technical Description 📃